Szegun/alx-zero_day/0x03-git/README.md

-updated READ.me This is my first read.me fine
+updated READ.me  This is my first read.me